 Assessment and Treatment

-At Montreal Neurotherapy Center, patients with traumatic brain injury receive comprehensive care from neuropsychologists, neurofeedback clinicians, occupational and speech-language therapists.
+At Montreal Neurotherapy Center, in partnership with Physiothérapie Avantex patients with traumatic brain injury receive comprehensive care from an experienced team of physicians, neuropsychologists, and physical therapists.

 Teletherapy and Digital Health